ClimDesign/QDF/README.md

 outputRJ <- reversiblejumpQDF(data, startpoint, tuning, iter = 2.5*10^6, ss = 5, innerloop = 10)
 ```

 The routines presented were developed for targeted analysis of twelve gauging stations, allowing individual generation of start points and tuning of proposal distributions.
 These start points and tuning parameters are stored in the repository.
-Details on using Stan to generate start points are available at (this link).

-The output is stored as a list, where the first list item stores the log prior and log likelihood values at each iteration and the second list item stores the parameter values at each iteration.
+The model output is stored as a list, where the first list item stores the log prior and log likelihood values at each iteration and the second list item stores the parameter values at each iteration.
 The `javelle()` and `extendedQDF()` models also store the acceptance rates for each parameter as a third list item.

-##
+## Working with the model output
+The models rely on a quantile-based reparameterization of the GEV where the location parameter is replaced with the median.
+See, e.g., [Castro-Camilo et al., (2022)](https://onlinelibrary.wiley.com/doi/full/10.1002/env.2742).

+To convert between this reparameterization and the more common [location-scale parametrization](https://en.wikipedia.org/wiki/Generalized_extreme_value_distribution) of the GEV, use `this`. (rowwise conversion? mixture model?

+To plot return level plots, use `this`.